MileHacker Logo

 Uvita's public transportation mainly relies on buses.
 The town does not have metro or tram systems.
 Buses connect Uvita to neighboring towns along the Costanera Sur (Route 34) and sometimes venture a short distance inland to more rural communities.

-Uvita’s main "hub" for buses is the area along the Costanera Sur (Route 34), notably around the main intersection where the road to the National Park entrance begins.
+Uvita’s main "hub" for coaches is the area along the Costanera Sur (Route 34), notably around the main intersection where the road to the National Park entrance begins.
 Buses stop frequently along this main road.
-Local bus routes connect Uvita to towns like Dominical (to the north), Bahía Ballena (the area around the park entrance), Ojochal (to the south), and further to Palmar Norte or San Isidro de El General.
+Local bus routes connect Uvita to the town centers like Dominical (northward), Bahía Ballena (the area around the entrance to the park), Ojochal (in a southerly direction), and further to Palmar Norte or San Isidro de El General.

 Bus System Overview

 • Fares are paid directly in cash (Colones) to the bus driver upon boarding.
-You will find fares are inexpensive, usually $1 to $3 USD for short distances between towns.
+You will find fares are inexpensive, usually $1 to $3 USD for short the length connecting towns.

-• The frequency varies; main routes might have buses every 30-60 minutes, while smaller or less traveled routes could be less frequent.
+• The frequency varies; main routes might have buses every 30-60 minutes, while smaller or less traveled routes could be not as frequent.

 • Public buses in Uvita, and across Costa Rica generally, are not wheelchair accessible.
 They typically have high steps for boarding.